davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 $ git add flake.nix
 ```

-Once all this is set up, we can run `nix-darwin` and to activate our configuration:
+Once all this is set up, we can run `nix-darwin` to activate our configuration:

 ```bash
 $ nix run nix-darwin --extra-experimental-features nix-command --extra-experimental-features flakes -- switch --flake ~/.config/nix
 ```

 Nix may error out if there are files that already exist at paths that Nix is trying to replace.
 Feel
-free to either `rm` these or `mv` them to a backup location, and then re-run the line above.
+free to either `rm` these or `mv` them to a backup location, and then re-run the line

-`nix-darwin` requires `sudo`, and so you'll be prompted for your password.
+above. `nix-darwin` requires `sudo`, so you'll be prompted for your password.

 Once the command succeeds, open up a new terminal window to pick up the new zsh environment and
 confirm that `darwin-rebuild` is installed on your path: